hubleto/developer/book/content/pages/loader.md

 Note that, **if you don't create permissions** only the **Admin** user will be able to use the modules, models or controllers.
 Creating permissions for Models follows CRUD methods.
 Permissions for both Models and Controllers need to be created as a full path to the Models or Controllers.
-You also need to add the full path to the sub-module as a whole.
+You also need to add the full path to the sub-app as a whole.

 ### Exmaple of permissions creation